BenWodka/TPUproject/README.md

 ## Install dependencies for application:
     pip install -r requirements.txt

-## To run the endpoint and test it:
+## To run the endpoints and test them:
-    python endpoint.py
+    python api.py